 Professor and Senior Scientist

-Dr. Davis’ current responsibility includes serving as Regional Director for Asia for the Borlaug Institute of International Agriculture at Texas A&M. He also has responsibility for developing Study Abroad courses.
+Dr. Davis’ current primary responsibility includes serving as Regional Director for Asia for the Borlaug Institute of International Agriculture at Texas A&M. He also teaches HORT 281 – Horticulture as a Profession.
 He has significant professional service responsibilities and serves as Chair of the Department’s Promotion and Tenure Committee.
 His research background is in adventitious root formation and plant growth regulation.
 He was named a Fellow of the American Society for Horticultural Science in 2006.

 “The field of horticulture is international in scope and is big business worldwide.
 The scope of the global horticulture industry is much larger than most people realize and the impact of horticulture is much broader than generally appreciated.
 Horticulture provides health, nutritional, and environmental benefits throughout the world.
 To gain the most from their studies, it is important that horticulture students have a global perspective regarding the importance of their field.”